Gill Strait, Ph.D.

 College of Human Sciences and Humanities

-Dr. Strait is an Assistant Professor of School Psychology and Health Service Psychology.
+Dr. Strait is an associate professor of school psychology and health service psychology.
 He received his Ph.D. in School Psychology from the University of South Carolina.
 Dr. Strait completed an APA-approved pre-doctoral internship in Dallas Independent School District.
-While in Dallas, he primarily provided evidence based cognitive-behavioral therapy to children, adolescents, and families.
-In addition to his internship, Dr. Strait completed a two-year post-doctoral fellowship in Saint Louis Special School District, where he conducted psychoeducational assessments and provided consultation to schools implementing and developing Response-to-Intervention programs.
-Dr. Strait is a licensed Psychologist and a Nationally Credentialed School Psychologist.
+While in Dallas, he primarily provided evidence based cognitive-behavioral therapy to children, adolescents and families.
+In addition to his internship, Dr. Strait completed a two-year post-doctoral fellowship in Saint Louis Special School District, where he conducted psycho-educational assessments and provided consultation to schools implementing and developing Response-to-Intervention programs.
+Dr. Strait is a licensed psychologist and Nationally Credentialed School Psychologist.